DIY Comfrey balm Recipe | Soothe Agony & Heal Naturally

 Osteoarthritis 1

-Studies have demonstrated that comfrey salves can effectively reduce pain and improve mobility in individuals with osteoarthritis.
-In a study focusing on knee osteoarthritis, comfrey creams reduced pain by over 50% over a three-week period, compared to 10-15% with placebo.
+Studies have shown that comfrey salves can effectively reduce pain and improve mobility in individuals with osteoarthritis.
+In one study, comfrey creams reduced knee pain by over 50% over three weeks, compared to 10-15% with a placebo.

 I once shared my DIY comfrey balm with a friend from my writing group.
-She was suffering from arthritic and very painful knees.
+She had been suffering from arthritic and very painful knees for years.
 Within a few days of using the balm, her pain almost completely disappeared.
-After years of enduring discomfort, she was understandably shocked and grateful for the unexpected relief.
+She was understandably shocked and grateful for the unexpected relief.

 Sprains